 Trial – A test run with your vendor services or products before your wedding day.
 The most common trial is usually with hair and makeup artists.

-Trunk Show – An event in which designers or their representatives present their newest made-to-order collection to brides for a great price.
+Trunk Show – An event where designers or their representatives present their newest made-to-order collection to brides for a great price.
 Not to be confused with sample sales!

 Usher – A person who escorts guests to their seats at the ceremony before the processional begins.